Stream ciphers

 TCP

-A stream cipher encrypted TCP stream starts with a randomly generated initializaiton vector, followed by encrypted payload data.
+A stream cipher encrypted TCP stream starts with a randomly generated initialization vector, followed by encrypted payload data.

 A stream cipher encrypted UDP packet has the following structure